navveenb/lean-agentic-ai/foundation-agentic-ai/common-bloat-in-agentic-systems.md

-# Day 5 – Common Bloat in Agentic Systems
+# Common Bloat in Agentic Systems
 *Identifying Inefficiencies Before They Scale*

 ---